TaylorReilly/UCCTF-Ohio-Map-Scoreboard/README.md

 2. open a terminal.
 3. `cd testScoreboard`
 4. run `node server.js`
-5. now you can open the project in http://localhost:1337/
+5. open the project in http://localhost:1337/